Context

 - Hygiene awareness sessions led by community relays

-- Operation of alert and monitoring committees: 453 alerts verified and followed up
+- Management of the alert and monitoring committees: 423 alerts verified and followed up that triggered the distribution of kits

 Should you have any questions, please contact Xavier Lauth